MeteoSwiss/fdb-tools/README.md

 ## Required Environment Variables

-The setup.sh script sets up the following variables, for a new FDB on your $SCRATCH.
+The setup.sh script sets up the following variables, for a *new* FDB on your `$SCRATCH`.

 - `FDB_HOME` needs to be set (for pyfdb).
 Identical to `FDB5_HOME`.
 Find with `spack location -i fdb`.